 Look to your national recreation areas, state or local parks to find empty locations to pitch your tent.
 These will be lesser-traveled than bigger destinations like national parks and can be just as beautiful.

 Do you live in a place with a lot of public land?
 Pull out a map and pick a dirt road, any dirt road to pitch your tent on.
 There may not be any amenities, but there’s plenty of free camping to be had on BLM and USFS land.
 Don’t forget to bring your own trowel and abide by the LNT principles!

 Is your vacation or sick time use it or lose it?
 Call in sick for the day and head for the hills.
 This trick allows you to sneak in extra activities like lounging at camp or hiking.

 If you’re in the position to do so, look for a job with more flexible work hours.
 In fact, look for a job that encourages mid-week fun.
-Hint: Outside Magazine publishes a list of the best places to work every single year, and good work life balance is a perk for most.
+Hint: Outside Magazine publishes a list of the best places to work every single year, and a good work-life balance is a perk for most.

 Do you live in an area with bad traffic?
 Sneak out of work a little early or come in a bit late.
 Schedule a meeting for yourself at the end of the day.
 It’s an important business meeting with your sanity.
 Better yet, see if you can work remotely for a day.
 You can step out a few hours early, or work from somewhere near your destination.
 You had an appointment with nature, doctor’s orders.

 To maximize the fun, pack your car the night before and leave straight from work.
 This guarantees that you won’t leave anything behind and you won’t be frantically tossing things into your car to maximize daylight.